-Responsibility of the Head of Corporate Resources
+Responsibility of the Executive Director of Corporate Resources and Customer Services

-As explained more fully in the Statement of the Statement of the Head of Corporate Resources Responsibilities set out on page 25, the Head of Corporate Resources is responsible for the preparation of the Statement of Accounts, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20, and for being satisfied that they give a true and fair view.
+As explained more fully in the Statement of the Responsibilities set out on page 25, the Executive Director of Corporate Resources and Customer Services is responsible for the preparation of the Statement of Accounts, which includes the Group and the Council's financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21 as amended by the Update to the Code and Specifications for Future Codes for Infrastructure Assets (November 2022), and for being satisfied that they give a true and fair view and for such internal control as the Executive Director of Corporate Resources and Customer Services determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the Head of Corporate Resources is responsible for assessing the Authority's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Authority either intends to cease operations, or have no realistic alternative but to do so.
+In preparing the financial statements, the Executive Director of Corporate Resources and Customer Services is responsible for assessing the Group and the Council's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Group and the Council either intends to cease operations, or has no realistic alternative but to do so.

-The Authority is responsible for putting in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources, to ensure proper stewardship and governance, and to review regularly the adequacy and effectiveness of these arrangements.
+The authority is responsible for putting in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources, to ensure proper stewardship and governance, and to review regularly the adequacy and effectiveness of these arrangements.